Fall in house prices accelerates in November - RICS

 "The macroeconomic picture continues to weigh heavy on the market and continues to prevent any really significant boost in activity," said Peter Bolton King, RICS global residential director.

-However, enquiries by prospective buyers rose for the third month and are now up 11 percent since the end of summer, suggesting the Bank of England's Funding for Lending Scheme (FLS) is helping to ease borrowing conditions for buyers.
+However, enquiries by prospective buyers rose for the third month and are now up 11 percent since the end of summer, suggesting the Bank of England's Funding for Lending Scheme (FLS) is helping to release much-needed capital for buyers.

-Figures released by the Bank of England on Tuesday showed a small fall in interest rates for two-, three- and five-year fixed rate mortgages over the past month, and about 0.2-0.3 percentage points lower than when the FLS opened in early August.

 The FLS offers banks cheap finance if they in turn lend on to households and businesses, and is designed to boost the economy in ways that the BoE's 375 billion pounds of quantitative easing bond purchases has failed to.